kiss2u/ez-cursor-free/README.md

 2. Install and run the application
 3. Click "Modify ID" to generate new IDs
 4. Restart Cursor to apply changes

+### 📦 Manual Installation

+> Download the appropriate file for your system from [releases](https://github.com/GalacticDevOps/ez-cursor-free/releases/latest)

 ## ⭐  Star History or Repobeats